 What Is Social Progress Index (SPI)?-4p

-Social Progress Index (SPI) the extent to which a country is involved in the provision of the socio-environmental needs to its people.
-Social progress is determined by the country’s policy choices, investment, and the ability of the various stakeholders to implement the various development policies.
-In measuring the social progress, 54 indicators in the area of basic or vital human needs, well-being, and opportunities to progress are considered to show how a country performs relative to other countries.
+A Social Progress Index (SPI) is the extent to which a country is involved in the provision of the socio-environmental needs to its people.
+Social progress is determined by a country’s policy choices, investment, and the ability of various stakeholders to implement various development policies.
+In measuring social progress, 54 indicators in the area of basic or vital human needs, well-being, and opportunities to progress are considered to show how a country performs relative to other countries.
 The SPI defines social progress as the ability of society to cater for the people’s basic needs, create the building blocks which allow its people to improve and maintain the quality of life and create relevant conditions for all citizens to achieve their full potential.
 The SPI is published by a non-profit Social Progress Imperative which is US based and was formed in 2012.
 The SPI bases its work on the works of economists Douglass North, Joseph Stiglitz, and Amartya Sen.

-The SPI combines three dimensions namely the basic needs, the foundation of well-being, and opportunity.
+The SPI combines three dimensions namely basic needs, the foundation of well-being, and opportunity.
 Each of the three dimensions includes four components which are made up of three to five indicators.
 The indicators selected are measurable with a consistent methodology across all the organizations of the countries under consideration.
 The method aims to highlight different interrelated factors revealed by the writings of Joseph, Douglass, and Amartya.
-The key features of the SPI are mainly two; the inclusion of the economic variable and use of the results rather than the inputs.
+The key features of the SPI are mainly twofold: the inclusion of the economic variable and use of the results rather than the inputs.
 The Social Progress Imperative, therefore, evaluates hundreds of possible indicators in developing the SPI.